Consolidated Steel Corporation: Orange shipyard

-Fletchers were produced no more than 6 concurrently.
-Gearings were produced no more than 10 concurrently.
-There were 6 slipways that could built one destroyer or destroyer escort and there were 2 side launching ways that could each build 2 destroyers or 3 destroyer escorts.
+Fletchers were produced no more than six concurrently.
+Gearings were produced no more than ten concurrently.
+There were six slipways that could build one destroyer or destroyer escort and there were two side launching ways that could each build two destroyers or 3 destroyer escorts.
 The stern-first launching ways must obviously have been there first, see also launch photographs e.g.